Gardens in Cornwall

 The surrounding parkland and woodland gardens were created in the main from the discoveries of the plant hunters in China shortly after the turn of the 20th century.
-Since then a great deal of hybridisation work and especially the creation of the first x williamsii camellias, has taken place at Caerhays to create the extensive woodland gardens which visitors can admire and enjoy today.
-Caerhays is very much a spring garden and is at its best in March, April and May.
+Since then a great deal of hybridization work and especially the creation of the first x williamsii camellias has taken place at Caerhays to create the extensive woodland gardens which visitors can admire and enjoy today.
+Caerhays is very much a spring garden and is at its best in March, April, and May.
 The garden is ONLY open at present for these complete 3 months (7 days a week).
 The castle, where the family still live is only open for more limited periods so please do check opening times carefully.

 Lamorran House and Gardens

 St Mawes / 01326 270800 / Great Gardens of Cornwall Website

 Beautiful gardens with many features including a waterfall and koi pool, and many stunning flowers and trees.
 The woodland walk has spectacular views of the sea.

 Trelissick Gardens, Feock, Truro / 01872 862090

 Trelissick Gardens // Pic by @creeksidecottages

 A welcoming garden estate set on its peninsula which was created within shelter belts planted over 200 years ago, with beautiful wide-stretching sea views looking on to the Falmouth Estuary in-between the ancient woodland.
 There are two garden spaces at Trelissick, the dazzling curated garden which constantly evolving, with new planting and 300 acres of wild natural woodland which can take you on a journey through the peaceful surroundings of the creeks.